 How to Build a Robust Data Modernization Strategy Roadmap for Banking & Financial Services

-8 Essential Elements of a Successful Data Modernization Strategy Roadmap
+9 Key Elements of Building a Robust Data Modernization Strategy

-Data migration is considered one of the most challenging steps in the entire data modernization journey.
-But it’s worth it.
-Once you manage to get through this step, consider half the battle won.
+Data migration is one of the most challenging steps in the data modernization journey.
+Once enterprises master this, they can consider half the battle won.

 3. Data Cleansing and Transformation